mavantgarderc/nvim/README.md

 This structures allow the user to read the config modules, as a reference study.

 I'll appreciate any recommendations if you do by [gmail](manihabibinava@gmail.com).

+> [!NOTE] F-Keys
+> They are available for OGs, but not a good idea to take the habbit (for sake of zen).

 ## To Do
 - [x] `themepicker.lua` & `colors.lua`: Selecting & changing theme & filetype logic + related keymaps